コツ

 コツ means "the knack" — that moment something clicks.
 You stop translating and start reading.
 You see 食 and think "food" before you think "shoku."
 That's the kotsu.

 Five pillars.
 Hiragana, katakana, radicals, kanji, vocabulary.
 Tap a character and it fills your screen.
 Arrow through them.
 Mark the ones you know.
+On the radicals side, learn the recipe — which larger kanji each shape helps build.
 Come back tomorrow and do it again.

 That's it.
 Simple by design.